TL;DR

 Infrastructure reliability

-Reliable providers invest in geographically distributed clusters, often across multiple cloud regions or bare-metal data centers.
+Reliable Solana RPC providers invest in geographically distributed clusters, often across multiple cloud regions or bare-metal data centers.
 This ensures that node health isn't tied to a single zone, and request routing adapts dynamically to regional congestion or outages.
-Providers like RPC Fast and QuickNode operate active-active setups with regional load balancing—minimizing latency and ensuring continuity even during Solana mainnet stress.
+Providers like RPC Fast and QuickNode operate active-active setups with regional load balancing — minimizing latency and ensuring continuity even during Solana mainnet stress.

 Another key factor is node synchronization strategy.
 Some providers use lightweight, load-balanced read replicas that fall out of sync during high block churn.
 Others maintain full archival or validator-connected nodes that track slot leaders in real-time.
 The difference becomes visible under load: one stays aligned, the other returns stale or partial data.